tomtom637/howl/README.md

 This is the last project in the **Openclassrooms** web developer path.

-## Instructions on building the project
+## Installation

 This project uses a **Postgresql** database and a **node express** server that will serve the api and a built **react app**.

-A postgresql client and nodejs need to be installed first of all.
+A postgresql client and nodejs need to be installed.

 Then we need to install the required packages to have our server running: